RakshithRAcharya/MarvelDC/README.md

 `SEX` | Sex of the character (e.g. Male, Female, etc.)
 `GSM` | If the character is a gender or sexual minority (e.g. Homosexual characters, bisexual characters) `ALIVE` | If the character is alive or deceased `APPEARANCES` | The number of appareances of the character in comic books (as of Sep.
 2, 2014.
-Number will become increasingly out of date as time goes on.)
+Number has become increasingly out of date though.)
 `FIRST APPEARANCE` | The month and year of the character's first appearance in a comic book, if available `YEAR` | The year of the character's first appearance in a comic book, if available